Rohingya refugees floating at sea land on Bangladesh island

 An official from Bangladesh’s Refugee Commissioner’s office in Cox’s Bazar district said the office was aware of the development.
 The official spoke on condition of anonymity because he was not authorized to speak to the media.

-Rights groups say hundreds of Rohingya are stranded on at least two fishing trawlers between Bangladesh and Malaysia.
+Rights groups said recently that hundreds of Rohingya are stranded on at least two fishing trawlers between Bangladesh and Malaysia.
 The refugees reportedly attempted to illegally reach Malaysia, but failed because of strict patrols to keep out the coronavirus.

+The United Nations, the British government and Human Rights Watch have recently urged Bangladesh to shelter all the refugees floating at sea, but the government had a lukewarm response, saying all other nations in the Bay of Bengal region should also share the responsibility of sheltering them.

+Bhasan Char was previously submerged by monsoon rains but Bangladesh’s government said in January that it was ready to house up to 100,000 Rohingya refugees from the crowded and squalid camps where they’ve lived for years in Cox’s Bazar.

 More than 700,000 Rohingya Muslims came to Bangladesh starting in August 2017, when the military in Buddhist-majority Myanmar began a harsh crackdown against them in response to an attack by insurgents.
 Global rights groups and the U.N. have called the campaign ethnic cleansing involving rapes, killings and torching of thousands of homes.
 Currently more than 1 million Rohingya live in Bangladesh.